 Final Draft is a program specifically designed for writing screenplays, teleplays, stage plays and scripts for new media.
 The program formats scripts to entertainment industry standards leaving you to focus your creative energy on the content.

-Thanks to our partnership with Final Draft we are able to offer this software and related upgrades to our members at seriously reduced prices.
+Thanks to our partnership with Final Draft we are able to offer this software and related upgrades to our members at a seriously reduced price.

-Contact the AWG National Office on 02 9319 0339 or admin@awg.com.au to purchase your copy today and get writing!
+Contact the AWG National Office at admin@awg.com.au to purchase your copy today and get writing!